AgentHarsha007/Soc-imagecaptioning/README.md

      - Converting all text to lowercase.

 4. **Extracting Feature Vectors from Images**
-   - Uses a pre-trained Convolutional Neural Network (CNN) model,I had used Xception to extract feature vectors from the images.
-This step reduces the dimensionality of the images while preserving important features.
+   - Uses a pre-trained Convolutional Neural Network (CNN) model,I had used Xception to extract feature vectors from the images.By taking out the last layer of output
    - ![Alt text](./delta.png)

 5. **Tokenizing the Vocabulary**